-- Bernera beach is a kilometre wide, white-sand bay with scrambling rocks to the north, a long sandy beach to the centre and a more mud beach with algae covered rocks to the south.
-The waters to the north of Bernera Beach are clear and turquoise; perfect for paddle boarding and if the temperature is right you might consider snorkeling (with a wetsuit!).
+- Bernera beach is a kilometre wide, white-sand bay with scrambling rocks to the north, a long sandy beach to the centre and a more mud beach with algae-covered rocks to the south.
+The waters to the north of Bernera Beach are clear and turquoise; perfect for paddleboarding and if the temperature is right you might consider snorkelling (with a wetsuit!).
 Photos of Bernera Beach are above.

 - Glenmore Beach hugs the Glenmore River and is less aesthetic!
 Watch out for the currents and tide here.

 - Glenelg Bay is a wide, curvy shingle beach with some scrambling rocks to the south.
 We saw animal bones and jellyfish here.

 Between March and October, a small ferry crosses to Kylerhea, Skye.
 The ferry used on the crossing since 1982 is the MV Glenachulish and it is the last hand-operated turntable ferry in operation in the world.
 Built in 1969 for the Ballachulish crossing by the Ailsa Shipbuilding Company in Troon, it is now operated by a local Community Interest Company.
 The ferry can transport six cars plus foot passengers on the open deck.